 As you can see the majority of its insertions are shown by the lower arrow the underlying Minor muscles make their attachments to the top four ribs, next to the

-Hand or grip placement: a wider grip (beyond shoulder width), essentially works the outer part of the chest.
+Hand or grip placement: a wider grip (beyond shoulder width) with the barbell, essentially works the outer part of the chest.
 Shoulder width-or just inside, commonly works the inner part of the pectorals.

-Incline angle, of 20 to 30° works the upper portion of the pectorals
+An Incline angle, of 20 to 30° works the upper portion of the pectorals.

 Flat pressing, movements focus on the central or midsection of the pectorals

-A negative angle or decline, focuses stimulation to the lower part of the chest
+A negative or decline angle, focuses stimulation on the lower part of the chest

 Building Chest Size isn’t About Genetics as Much as Some Believe!